 What can we do to minimize memory-based errors in questions about past behaviors?

-- Refer to meaningful events to anchor the time frame.
-This can be dates and specific events to a particular time period (e.g. before or after 9/11).
+- Connect to meaningful events to anchor the time frame.
+It can be dates and specific events related to a particular date (e.g., before or after 9/11).

 - Use “warming-up” questions to trigger memories related to the event of interest (e.g. Do you like beer?
 What type?
 How many?)

-- Use records if available (e.g. Our records indicated you called our customer service on mm/dd.
+- Use prior records if available (e.g., Our records indicate you called our customer service on mm/dd.
 How long did you have to wait on the phone?)